AngleProtocol/angle-docs/new-module/liquidations.md

 # Liquidations

 To make sure collateral is always backing agTokens issued, Angle Vaults can get liquidated if the value of the collateral deposited gets too low compared to the value of the agTokens borrowed.
-This is determined by a parameter called the [collateral factor](/new-module/glossary.md).
+This is determined by two similar parameters, the [collateral factor](/new-module/glossary.md) or the [health factor](/new-module/glossary.md).

+As we will see in the [Variable liquidations amount](#variable-liquidations-amount), liquidations in Angle Borrowing module have been designed to be as much borrower friendly as possble.

 **TLDR**
 * Vaults with a health factor below one risk getting liquidated